 What does the SG increase mean for your retirement plans?

-The SG increase has significant financial implications for anyone expecting to remain in the workforce for more than 8 years, because the full 3% increase takes affect from the start of the 2022/2023 year –in 8 years’ time.
-According to the Federal Government, the 33% increase in the SG rate will give a 30-year-old on average full-time wages and extra $108,000 in retirement savings just by turning up for work.
+The SG increase has significant financial implications for anyone expecting to remain in the workforce for more than 12 years, because the full 3% increase takes affect from the start of the 2025/2026 year –in 12 years’ time., rather than in 5 years’ time as the law passed by the ALP government stands.

 Copyright for this article belongs to Trish Power, and cannot be reproduced without express and specific consent.